JM-1683/dallevision-server/README.md

 By default, a new generation completes every 30 seconds.
 It's possible to change this by passing the environmental variable `CYCLE_TIME=X` (where X = number of milliseconds), but due to much of the code's asynchronous nature, it isn't recommended that one goes below the 30 second threshold.
 Otherwise, you may face file read/write issues due to files being missing, moved, etc due to them not yet being generated when they're called for.

 The application is, by default, executed on port 8000.
-This is nonetheless dictated by the env var PORT.
+This is nonetheless dictated by the environmental variable `PORT`.

 To start, run `node server.js` (add in whatever environmental vars you see fit).
 The file generation sequences will start, and any client-side application will be able to hit the API endpoints /getImages and /vote.